 - This guide, which provides context and planning advice for your migration.

-- Migrating HDFS Data from On-Premises to Google Cloud Platform provides additional context for incrementally moving your data to GCP.
+- Migrating HDFS Data from On-Premises to Google Cloud provides additional context for incrementally moving your data to Google Cloud.

 - Migrating data from HBase to Cloud Bigtable

-- Migrating Hadoop Jobs from On-Premises to Cloud Dataproc describes the process of running your jobs on Cloud Dataproc and other GCP products.
+- Migrating Hadoop Jobs from On-Premises to Dataproc describes the process of running your jobs on Dataproc and other Google Cloud products.

-There are many ways in which using GCP can save you time, money, and effort compared to using an on-premises Hadoop solution.
+There are many ways in which using Google Cloud can save you time, money, and effort compared to using an on-premises Hadoop solution.
 In many cases, adopting a cloud-based approach can make your overall solution simpler and easy to manage.

 Built-in support for Hadoop

-GCP includes Cloud Dataproc, which is a managed Hadoop and Spark environment.
-You can use Cloud Dataproc to run most of your existing jobs with minimal alteration, so you don't need to move away from all of the Hadoop tools you already know.
+Google Cloud includes Dataproc, which is a managed Hadoop and Spark environment.
+You can use Dataproc to run most of your existing jobs with minimal alteration, so you don't need to move away from all of the Hadoop tools you already know.

 Managed hardware and configuration

-When you run Hadoop on GCP, you never need to worry about physical hardware.
-You specify the configuration of your cluster, and Cloud Dataproc allocates resources for you.
+When you run Hadoop on Google Cloud, you never need to worry about physical hardware.
+You specify the configuration of your cluster, and Dataproc allocates resources for you.
 You can scale your cluster at any time.